MBA - Triple Accredited| Master Of Business Administration Skip to main content

 Streams

-Generalist, Health Care Leadership (60 CPD points), Management of International Organisations, and Project Management
+Generalist, Health Care Leadership (60 CPD points), Management of International Organisations, and Project Portfolio Management

 How to apply